 My son Cody is left fighting for his life as a multiple stroke victim beginning at age 21, left with a life-long incurable diagnosed autoimmune blood clotting disorder vaccine injury that has ravaged his lungs, his heart, all four limbs, and his brain.

 His medical condition is unpredictable, as he can suffer blood clots even though he is fully anticoagulated.
-He needs an off-label immune medication that we cannot afford called Rituxan, which costs more than what many workers Cody’s age make in a year.
+He needs an off-label immune medication called Rituxan that we cannot afford, which costs more than what many workers Cody’s age make in a year.

 He is disabled, cannot work, and relies on my husband's insurance, but the added medical needs, bills, transportation to appointments, co-pays, and prescriptions are bankrupting us.